-- The "cat\thresh" entry is an array of thresholds to be used when computing categorical statistics. - The "cnt\thresh" entry is an array of thresholds for filtering data prior to computing continuous statistics and partial sums. - The "cnt\logic" entry may be set to UNION, INTERSECTION, or SYMDIFF and controls the logic for how the forecast and observed cnt\thresh settings are combined when filtering matched pairs of forecast and observed values. - The "file\type" entry specifies the input gridded data file type rather than letting the code determine it.
+- The "cat thresh" entry is an array of thresholds to be used when computing categorical statistics. - The "cnt\thresh" entry is an array of thresholds for filtering data prior to computing continuous statistics and partial sums. - The "cnt\logic" entry may be set to UNION, INTERSECTION, or SYMDIFF and controls the logic for how the forecast and observed cnt\thresh settings are combined when filtering matched pairs of forecast and observed values. - The "file type" entry specifies the input gridded data file type rather than letting the code determine it.
 MET determines the file type by checking for known suffixes and examining the file contents.
 Use this option to override the code's choice.
 The valid file\type values are listed the "data/config/ConfigConstants" file and are described below.
 This entry should be defined within the "fcst" and/or "obs" dictionaries.
 For example:

 '''

 fcst = {

 file_type = GRIB1;

 GRIB version 1

 file_type = GRIB2;

 GRIB version 2

 file_type = NETCDF_MET;

 NetCDF created by another MET tool

 file_type = NETCDF_WRF;

 NetCDF WRF output.

 file_type = NETCDF_PINT;

 NetCDF created by running the p_interp

 or wrf_interp utility on WRF output.

 May be used to read unstaggered raw WRF

 NetCDF output at the surface or a

 single model level.

 NetCDF following the Climate Forecast

 file_type = NETCDF_NCCF;

 (CF) convention.

+Run a Python script to load data into

 file_type = PYTHON_NUMPY;

-Run a Python script to load data into

 a NumPy array.

+file_type = PYTHON_XARRAY; Run a Python script to load data into

+an xarray object.

+}

 '''